What we do

 Physical Fitness Testing for Emergency Response Occupations

 Research in our lab has focused on development of testing methodology for applicant or incumbent workers.

 - We have developed a more sensitive prediction of maximal aerobic power (VO2max) from the Leger 20-m Shuttle Run test, which is widely used in occupational fitness testing (see Stickland et al, 2003).

-- We have developed physical fitness selection tests for structural firefighters (see the section on Firefighter Testing).
+- We have developed and recently updated a physical aptitude test for structural firefighters (see the section on Firefighter Testing).